Total Pageviews

 "So you're saying that Buffy isn't..."

-She raised the eyebrows about a quarter inch but spoke not a word.
+She raised her eyebrows about a quarter inch but spoke not a word.
 I took it to be an invitation to continue.
 "Tell him that you've lost interest in the project.
 Seemed like a good idea at the time but now, life is coming hard and fast.
 Time to move on.
 Thank him for his efforts and recommend that he spend no more time on it.
 Then you simply get on with the project and he never knows the difference."

 "Do you really think it would work?" she said.